riekehieke/typro/README.md

 # typro
-Nightly channel for typro, the app to identify fonts easily. <br>
+typro, the app to identify fonts easily. <br>
-Work in progress, may be unstable and throw errors of various kinds. <br>
+Scan fonts using your camera, access your scans later and browse a catalogue containing the world's most important fonts.<br>
 Set up as progressive web app (PWA), try adding it to your phone's homescreen! <br>
-Stable channel located at github.com/riekehieke/typro <br>
+Nightly channel located at github.com/jonaskuske/typro-nightly (warning, may be unstable) <br>